onedata/onedata-documentation/docs/admin-guide/oneprovider/configuration/space-support.md

 :::

 ::: warning
-Remember that each provider can support a specific space only once.
+Remember that each provider can grant support for a specific space only once.
 Hence you should choose the supporting storage carefully as this decision is irreversible.
 :::

 In addition, you can turn on/off accounting and directory statistics.
 The latter